-The Court should deny the stay motion, at least for the time being, and instead rule on the pending motions to dismiss.
-A stay at this time would not promote judicial economy because fully briefed motions to dismiss are already submitted for this Court's consideration, because the Panel is likely to deny FHFA's transfer motion, and because a stay will inhibit the development of the law.
-It would prejudice Ms. Robinson and the public interest by further delaying resolution of their claims.
-Finally, Defendants have not made any showing of hardship.
+A stay would not promote judicial economy because the Panel is likely to deny FHFA's transfer motion, because Plaintiffs' complaint raises unique challenges to Defendants' actions that are not at issue in the other related actions, and because a stay will inhibit the development of the law.
+It would prejudice Plaintiffs and the public interest by further delaying resolution of their claims.
+Finally, Defendants have not made the requisite showing of hardship.